kkbrum/ULA-app/user_guide.md

 - Make sure to enter them in the MM/DD/YYYY format.
 - You can set the starting date for the student app to be today's date, as no one will start filling anything out without the link anyways!
 - If you ever need to test a different app, you can just comment out the section of `app.R` where the dates determine the `app_number` and set `app_number` to be whatever you'd like as indicated by the key at the top of the file.
+- Run `touch restart.txt` to have the app recognize your changes to `dates.csv`.

 ## Initial Set Up
 3. Upload the most recent `app.R` from github to the server.
 If you made any improvements in the last semester, make sure those get incorporated.